condense9/hark-lang/README.md

 Writing your own infrastructure is like writing assembly code - only do it if you really have extreme or unusual requirements.
-Otherwise, use a high-level language (Teal!) that hides the complexity and compiles to "soft** infrastructure.
+Otherwise, use a high-level language (Teal!) that hides the complexity and compiles to "soft infrastructure".

 ## Up and running in 2 minutes